aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/managing-wordart/set-preset-wordart-style-to-the-text-of-the-shape/_index.md

 ---

 ## **Possible Usage Scenarios**
-You can set preset WordArt style to the text of the shape using Aspose.Cells for Python via .NET.
+You can set a preset WordArt style to the text of the shape using Aspose.Cells for Python via .NET.
 Please use [FontSetting.set_word_art_style()](https://reference.aspose.com/cells/python-net/aspose.cells/fontsetting/set_word_art_style/#aspose.cells.drawing.PresetWordArtStyle) or [FontSettingCollection.set_word_art_style()](https://reference.aspose.com/cells/python-net/aspose.cells.drawing.texts/fontsettingcollection/set_word_art_style/#aspose.cells.drawing.PresetWordArtStyle) methods for this purpose.

 ## **Set preset WordArt style to the text of the shape**
-The following sample code creates a text box with some text and then sets preset WordArt style of its text using [FontSetting.set_word_art_style()](https://reference.aspose.com/cells/python-net/aspose.cells/fontsetting/set_word_art_style/#aspose.cells.drawing.PresetWordArtStyle) method.
-This is how the [output excel file](5115445.xlsx) looks in Microsoft Excel.
+The following sample code creates a text box with some text and then sets the preset WordArt style of its text using [FontSetting.set_word_art_style()](https://reference.aspose.com/cells/python-net/aspose.cells/fontsetting/set_word_art_style/#aspose.cells.drawing.PresetWordArtStyle) method.
+This is how the [output Excel file](5115445.xlsx) appears in Microsoft Excel.